 Cutting or significantly trimming a protected endangered tree without seeking approval or a permit would attract attention from the authorities.
 The federal Endangered Species Act was put in place to protect species that are deemed to be in danger of extinction.
 When it comes to trees, the act covers not only those that grow in the wild but also those on private property and public places.

-The US Forest Service and USDA Natural Resources Conservation Service has a comprehensive list of protected species and also gives reasons why each is protected and in what circumstances you can cut them.
+The US Forest Service and USDA Natural Resources Conservation Service have a comprehensive list of protected species and also give reasons why each is protected and in what circumstances you can cut them.
 Here are examples of threatened and endangered trees from a few USA states: